Kedon Slovis

-Kedon Slovis (born April 11, 2001) is an American football quarterback for the BYU Cougars.
-Slovis attended and played high school football at Desert Mountain High School in Scottsdale, Arizona.
-For college, he played his first three years at USC and his fourth at Pittsburgh.
-For 2023 he will play at BYU as a graduate transfer.
+Kedon Slovis (born April 11, 2001) is an American professional football quarterback for the Arizona Cardinals of the National Football League (NFL).
+He played college football for the USC Trojans, the Pittsburgh Panthers and the BYU Cougars.

-Early years and high school career
+Early life

 Slovis attended Desert Mountain High School in Scottsdale, Arizona.
 During his two years playing varsity high school football, he passed for 5,549 yards with 50 touchdowns and only 11 interceptions.
 His high school quarterback coach was Pro Football Hall of Famer Kurt Warner.
 In his senior year of high school, he received offers from 12 colleges, with Northern Arizona University being the only in-state university, before committing to USC in 2018.
 USC had been one of the only teams from one of the Power Five conferences to show interest in Slovis, which happened shortly after USC quarterbacks coach Bryan Ellis visited the high school.
 Arizona State offensive coordinator Rob Likens had also shown interest in Slovis, but was unable to recruit him before he committed to the Trojans.
 Slovis graduated from his high school a semester early and enrolled at the University of Southern California in January 2019.